The 7 Best Note-Taking Apps to Stay Organized in 2022

 The answer will all depend on your needs.

-If you want a beautiful interface and a nice writing experience, Zoho Notebook should be under your consideration.
 If you care about productivity and accessibility, you should definitely use Google Keep.
 In case you want an all-in-one workspace, Notion and Evernote should be your top pick.

-Some people might want a simple and fast note-taking app to quickly take notes, we’d do Simplenote a great disservice to not recommend it.
+Some people might want a simple and fast note-taking app to quickly take notes.
+We’d do Simplenote a great disservice not to recommend it.

 If this article helped you find the best note-taking app that fits your needs, please recommend and/or share it, so your friends can enjoy it too.